Running with Age

 in that adventure.
 My goals in running are to run a half-marathon under two

-hours while I'm in my 70s and to run a
+hours when I'm in my 70s and to run a

 half-marathon at any pace at age 100 :) When my time to pass-on comes, I hope it is a stroke while